 Oftentimes, when a person suffers burn injuries or other trauma from a firework, it is due to the negligence of another person or a person being careless in the lighting and use of the device.
 When this happens, the injured individual has legal rights and might be able to sue the at-fault individual for their losses.

 In addition to an individual’s negligence, another common reason for injuries might be due to defective fireworks.
 When this is the case, a manufacturer or distributor might be deemed legally liable.
-Because of these nuances, it is important for a person suffering from firework injuries to reach out to a Michigan lawyer who is familar with these types of claims.
+Because of these nuances, it is important for a person suffering from firework injuries to reach out to a Michigan lawyer who is familiar with these types of claims.

 How a Michigan Fireworks Injury Attorney Might Help

 Depending on how your injury resulted in a firework accident, you and your family may have legal rights to file a lawsuit.
 Compensation in these cases may include the pain and suffering from the burn injury, the scars and disfigurements caused by the burn, and the medical expenses relating to treating the injuries.
 Furthermore, missed time at work or a decreased earning capacity may also be included in a claim.

 At the law firm of Buckfire & Buckfire, P.C. our Michigan firework injury lawyers handle lawsuits for clients who have suffered injuries or were killed in these kinds of accidents.
 To begin discussing a claim today, call a legal professional now.
 We charge no legal fees unless you win a settlement.